 Would you recommend this experience to others?

 Absolutely!
-I highly recommend CQUniversity students apply for Term 2.
+I highly recommend CQUniversity students apply.
 If you are passionate and feel you have a strong voice and want to build your own research paper, I would highly recommend it.
 You meet a handful of other wonderful university students representing their own universities who are driven and passionate students wanting to make a difference in the world!